-In accordance with state requirements, students new to Roanoke City Schools and students at specified grade levels may receive health screenings.
-Screenings may include one or more of the following: hearing, vision, speech, voice, language, dental, height, weight, fine/gross motor function.
-Student Support Teams may also request screenings.
+In accordance with state requirements, students new to Roanoke City PublicSchools and students at specified grade levels receive health screenings.
+Screenings may include

 POSSIBLE EXPOSURE TO VIRAL INFECTIONS

 Whenever any School Board employee is directly exposed to or exposes other persons to body fluids in a manner which may, according to current guidelines of the Centers for Disease Control, transmit HIV or the Hepatitis B or C virus, the person whose body fluids were involved in the exposure shall be deemed to have consented to testing for infection with HIV or Hepatitis B or C. Such persons will also be deemed to have consented to the release of such test results to the persons exposed.